3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Introduction

-This allows phase retrieval to be applied to any interface between two adjacent, non-air materials, reconstructing that edge correctly but still leaving other interfaces over-blurred or with remnant phase contrast fringes, as shown in Figure \ref{figure:projectionsims}(d) around the air cavities.
+This allows phase retrieval to be applied to any interface between two adjacent, non-air materials, reconstructing that edge correctly.
+However this approach leaves any other interfaces either over-blurred or with remnant phase contrast fringes, as shown in Figure \ref{figure:projectionsims}(d), around the air cavities.
 If the material properties are similar (i.e. $(\delta_2 - \delta_1) / (\mu_2 - \mu_1)$ is small), the phase contrast is weak, so the phase retrieval filter is equivalently weak and only lightly suppresses image noise.

-Beltran \textit{et. al} \cite{beltran_interface-specific_2011} showed that, if specific pairs of material interfaces exist in the object, a complete CT reconstruction can be comprised without over- or under-smoothed boundaries by performing separate phase-retrieved CT reconstructions for each material pair and then interleaving those reconstructions together.
-That technique required large spatial tolerances around high-Z components to avoid including over-blurred regions.
+Beltran \textit{et. al} \cite{beltran_interface-specific_2011} showed that if specific pairs of material interfaces exist in the object, a complete CT reconstruction can be comprised without over- or under-smoothed boundaries by performing separate phase-retrieved CT reconstructions for each material pair, then interleaving those reconstructions together.
+That technique required large spatial tolerances around high-Z components to avoid including over-blurred regions in the final stitched image.
 Hence, it required features of interest to be well-spatially-separated from high-Z materials, so that strong phase retrieval filtering did not spread intensity into the neighbouring feature of interest; referred to as over-blurring artefacts.
-Alternatively, iterative approaches may avoid this problem by masking out the high-Z material from projection images and using feedback cycles from the CT reconstructions to correct interface over-blurring caused by phase retrieval\cite{hehn_nonlinear_2018}\cite{hehn_propagation-based_2018}.
-This paper presents an alternative method that combines 3D phase retrieval with morphological operations to prevent over-blurring artefacts from being introduced and avoids the potentially long convergence times required of iterative approaches.
+Alternatively, iterative approaches aim to avoid this problem by masking out the high-Z material from projection images and using feedback cycles from the CT reconstructions to correct interface over-blurring caused by phase retrieval\cite{hehn_nonlinear_2018, hehn_propagation-based_2018}.
+The present paper presents an alternative method that combines 3D phase retrieval with morphological operations to prevent over-blurring artefacts from being introduced and avoids the potentially long convergence times required of iterative approaches.
 Hereafter, this technique will be referred to as 3D Masked Phase Retrieval (3DMPR).